Applications of weak attraction theory in Out($F_n$): Proof of main theorem

 We say that $l$ is a \textit{periodic line} if $l = .....\rho\rho\rho....$ is a bi-infinite iterate of some finite path $\rho$.
 In this case we write $l = \rho_\infty$

-\begin{thm} Let $\phi,\psi$ be two exponentially growing, independent elements of $\out(F_r)$.
-Then there exists a $M\geq0$, such that for all $n,m\geq M$ the group $\langle\psi^m,\phi^n\rangle$ will be free and every element of this free group, not conjugate to some power of the generators, will be hyperbolic and fully-irreducible.
+\begin{theorem} Let $\phi , \psi $ be two exponentially growing elements of $\out$, such that there exists some dual lamination pairs $\Lambda^\pm_\phi$ and $\Lambda^\pm_\psi$, which makes $\phi$, $\psi$ pairwise independent.
+Then there exists an $M\geq0$, such that for all $n,m\geq M$ the group $\langle\psi^m,\phi^n\rangle$ will be free of rank two and every element of this free group, not conjugate (in $G$) to some power of the generators, will be hyperbolic and fully-irreducible. \end{theorem}